“Founded on passion, supported by innovation,

 then it was all about innovation

-He knew that if there’s one country (other than Holland) that really appreciates flowers and gardening, it’s the U.K. What if gardeners could shop for flower bulbs direct from the Lefeber farms?
+They knew that if there’s one country (other than The Netherlands) that really appreciates flowers and gardening, it’s the U.K. What if gardeners could shop for flower bulbs direct from the Rotteveels’ network of growers?
 Wouldn’t that make the cities, suburbs and country gardens bloom more beautifully than ever?